 A ductless mini-split air conditioner may be just the answer if a single room or area in your home needs better cooling and heating.

 In this article, we discuss the pros and cons of ductless mini-split air conditioning, show you how these heat pumps differ from traditional air conditioners, and give you expert advice on how to buy and install a ductless mini-split AC.

-A mini-split AC kit also includes all the attachment and mounting parts, such as refrigerant hoses (called “line sets”) that connect the compressor to the condenser(s).
+A mini-split AC kit also includes all the attachment and mounting parts, such as refrigerant hoses (called “line sets”) that connect the compressor to the evaporator(s).
 These hoses route through a relatively small (typically 3-inch) hole in an exterior wall.

 When it comes to cooling a single room or area in a home, renters and homeowners have traditionally opted for a portable air conditioner or one that plugs into a window or wall.
 For more about these, please see Buying the Best Window Air Conditioner or Room AC Unit.